 _

-For nature lovers, a hike in the Bercé forest (labeled ‘Forêt d’Exception’ since 2017) is a must.
-The latter is located south of Le Mans in the Loir Valley region.
-Take the interpretive trail to discover the riches of this forest.
-Stop at the Ermitière Fountain and the Coudre Fountain, two emblematic places of the Bercé forest.
-A great way to recharge your batteries and fully enjoy the surrounding nature.
+For nature lovers, a hike in the Bercé Forest (certified as a “Forêt d’Exception” since 2017) is a must.
+It is located south of Le Mans in the Loir Valley region.
+Take the nature trail to discover the riches of this forest.
+Stop by the Fontaine de l’Ermitière and the Fontaine de la Coudre, two iconic spots in the Bercé Forest.
+A beautiful way to recharge your batteries and fully enjoy the surrounding nature.

-Bercé forest
+Bercé Forest

 Pays de la Loire